jech/galene/galene.md

 #### The fallback user

-It is sometimes useful to allow multiple users to log-in using the same password.
-This is achieved by defining the *wildcard* user:
+It is sometimes useful to allow multiple users to log in using the same password.
+This can be achieved by defining the *wildcard* user:

 ```sh
 galenectl create-user -group city-watch -wildcard